Searching ...

 Are there equestrian communities?

 As the Horse Capital of the World, Ocala is a prime city to live an equestrian lifestyle.
-This is Florida’s horse country.
+For years, this has been Florida’s horse country.
 Find land to run your own barn or live in a community with a shared barn and riding trails and facilities.
 Over 40 equestrian communities are available.
 Remember that some will be outside the city limits or in a metro suburb.
 Here are a few options:

 Meadowood Farms is a deed-restricted 1,800-acre community in West Central Ocala.
 It is designed as a family-friendly equestrian community with its own park and a property owners association.
 It calls its homes “mini-estates” ranging from 1.25 to eight acres.